Maximum Reward Formulation In Reinforcement Learning: Method

 \section{Method}

-This section formally defines the novel objective function that optimizes the maximum reward in an episode, defines the corresponding $Q$-function $Q^{\pi}_{\max}$ for any policy $\pi$, obtains the corresponding novel functional form of Bellman equation, and proves its convergence properties.
+This section briefly describes the previous attempts at optimizing for the maximum reward in an episode, defines the $Q$-function and new functional form of the Bellman equation, defines the corresponding max-Bellman operators, and proves its convergence properties.

-Since the objective is to optimize for maximum reward achieved in a trajectory, the overall expected return can be re-formulated as:

-where $\tau$ is the trajectory in which the actions $a$ are sampled using policy network $\pi$ and next states $s'$ are sampled from the MDP's probability transition function $P(s'|s, a)$. $\gamma \in [0,1)$ allows the agent to prefer rewards sooner rather than later.

-The action-value function for a stationary policy $\pi$, denoted $Q^\pi_{\max} : \calS \times A \rightarrow \R$, represents the expected maximum of discounted rewards along the trajectories induced by the policy in the MDP:
+\citet{QUAH2006351} also try to formulate a maximum reward objective function.
+They define the $Q$-function and derive the max-Bellman equation in the following way (rephrased according to this paper's notation):

-Then, the corresponding functional form of Bellman equation (i.e, max-Bellman formulation) can be derived as follows:
+Then, the corresponding functional form of Bellman equation (i.e., the max-Bellman formulation) was derived as follows:

+However, the second equality is incorrect, which can be shown with a counter example.
+Consider an MDP with four states and a zero-reward absorbing state.
+Assume a fixed deterministic policy and $\gamma$ close to 1.
+Let $s_1$ be the start state, with deterministic reward $r(s_1)=1$.
+With probability 1, $s_1$ goes to $s_2$.
+Let $r(s_2)=0$, and with equal probability 0.5 it transitions to either $s_3$ or $s_4$.
+The immediate reward $r(s_3)=2$ and $r(s_4)=0$, after that it always goes to the absorbing state with 0 rewards thereafter.
+Since there can be only 2 trajectories, one with a maximum reward of 2 and the other with a maximum reward of 1, we have $Q^\pi_{max}(s_1)=1.5$, but $Q^\pi_{max}(s_2)=1$, and $\max(r(s_1),Q^\pi_{max}(s_2))=1 \neq 1.5$.
+This is because the expectation and max operators are not interchangeable.

+While the counter example above is not applicable in the current setting of PGFS (as it has a deterministic environment and uses a deterministic policy gradient algorithm (TD3)), the definition of the $Q$-function given in equation-\ref{eq-q-def-old} does not generalize to stochastic environments.
+Moreover, in order to be able to accommodate multiple possible products of a chemical reaction and to truly leverage a stochastic environment (and stochastic policy gradient algorithms), the $Q$-function should be able to recursively optimize for the expectation of maximum of reward at the current time step and future expectations.
+Therefore, we define the $Q$-function as:

+While the work of \citet{QUAH2006351} is focused on deriving the various forms of the max-Bellman equations, the major contributions of our paper are to 1) propose the max-Bellman equation with a particular motivation towards drug discovery, 2) define the corresponding operators, 3) provide their convergence proofs, and 4) validate the performance on a toy domain and a real world domain (de-novo drug design).

 Based on Equation \ref{eq-Bellman-derivation}, we can now define the \textit{max-Bellman} evaluation operator and the \textit{max-Bellman} optimality operator.
 For any function $Q : \calS \times A \rightarrow \R$ and for any state-action pair $(s, a)$,